xiangjunn/tp/docs/UserGuide.md

 title: SoConnect User Guide
 ---

-Made by *SoC students*, for SoC students, SoConnect is a **desktop app for SoC students to manage contacts of Professors and Teaching Assistants, and keep track of noteworthy events.** It is **optimized for use via a _Command Line Interface (CLI)_** while still having the benefits of a _Graphical User Interface (GUI)_.
-If you can type fast, managing your contacts will be very easy with SoConnect.
+Made by *SoC students*, for SoC students, SoConnect is a **desktop app for SoC students to manage contacts of Professors and Teaching Assistants, and keep track of noteworthy events.** With SoConnect, you can **save your contacts and events in one location**, and even **link events to multiple contacts**, or **bookmark your favorite contact**.

+SoConnect is **optimized for use via a _Command Line Interface (CLI)_** while still having the benefits of a _Graphical User Interface (GUI)_.
+If you can type fast, managing your contacts will be **very easy** with SoConnect.

-This User Guide will help you to familiarise yourself with your SoConnect quickly and teach you the full range of features it offers.
+This user guide will help you to familiarise yourself with your SoConnect quickly and teach you the full range of features it offers.